 Before You Book

 Plan which city you will arrive to: If you fly in and out of the same city you will have numerous rental options that will be fairly straight forward.
 It is possible to pick up a vehicle in one city and drop it off in another; but be prepared for extra fees.
-For budget and simplicity; try to use the same city for departure and arrival when renting a car in Ireland.
+For budget and simplicity; try to use the same city for departure and arrival.

 Decide which kind of vehicle you want to rent: Due to the size of many roads in the country, I would highly recommend getting the smallest car possible.
 A standard car will be cheaper to rent than an automatic, but if you are more comfortable in an automatic go with that.
 To put things in perspective; we rented an automatic car for €34/day including no deductible insurance and all fees included.